IBM-Bluemix-Docs/third-party/service-platform.md

 You’re required to automate hourly usage submission by using metering service API if you offer a metered plan.

-For more information on metering, see: [Metering integration](/docs/third-party?topic=third-party-meteringintera#meteringintera).
-For more information on submitting metered usage, see: [Submitting usage for metered plans](/docs/third-party?topic=third-party-submitusage#submitusage).
+For more information on metering, see [Metering integration](/docs/third-party?topic=third-party-meteringintera#meteringintera).
+For more information on submitting metered usage, see [Submitting usage for metered plans](/docs/third-party?topic=third-party-submitusage#submitusage).

 ## Provisioning scenario: Pulling it all together
 {: #provision2}